ld4lt/linguistic-annotation/survey/required-features.md

   - annotation (linguistic information attached to any node or edge)
   - annotation space (groups together annotations of the same type, say, POS)

-The vocabulary should provide a designated class for linguistic annotations.
+The vocabulary should provide a designated class for linguistic annotations that different application can create application-specific subclasses for.
 In Web Annotation, this would be either `oa:Annotation` or a body (depending on interpretation).
 In NIF, such an element is missing.
 For annotations of a particular string, this function is taken over by `nif:String`, for more complex constellations, `nif:AnnotationUnit` can be used, but is not the default way of modelling.

+Web Annotation: `+`

+NIF: `(-)` (`nif:String`), resp. `(+)` (`nif:AnnotationUnit`, not the default encoding, though)

 ### B.15 Generic data structures for linguistic annotation: annotation space ("tagset")